Adalbi Shkhagoshev

 In 1991, Shkhagoshev started working as a senior detective of the Department for Combating Organized Crime of the Ministry of Internal Affairs of Kabardino-Balkaria.
-On October 1, 1992, Shkhagoshev lost both hands during the operation to free a hostage.
+On 1 October 1992 Shkhagoshev lost both hands during the operation to free a hostage.
 After the incident, he received the Order "For Personal Courage".
 From 1993 to 2001, Shkhagoshev served as deputy of the Parliament of the Kabardino-Balkarian Republic of the 1st and 2nd convocations.
-On December 2, 2007, he was elected deputy of the 5th State Duma.
+On 2 December 2007 he was elected deputy of the 5th State Duma.
 In 2011, 2016, and 2021, he was re-elected for the 6th, 7th, and 8th State Dumas.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.